alrusdi/foobillardplus/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

+## What is FooBillard++?

+FooBillard++ is a free OpenGL-billiard game for Linux and based on the original foobillard 3.0a source from `Florian Berger`.

+### Why foo?

+Well, actually he had this logo (F.B.-Florian Berger) and then foo sounds a bit like pool (Somehow he wasn't quite attracted by the name `FoolBillard`)

+If you are a billiard-pro and you're missing some physics, please tell us.
+Cause I've implemented it like I think it should work, which might differ from reality.
+Please contact us over sourceforge.net

+Started at 12/2010 an advanced version is in progress with foobillard++.
+It's not really a new game, but an advanced with a lot of fixes, new options, graphics and features until the last version of foobillard (2007).
+At this point it's started with a special version for the Touch-PC WeTab.

+### Dependencies

+You need to have `SDL` installed on your system.
+Furthermore `libpng` has to be installed for loading the textures.
+And `freetype2` is used for font rendering.
+`SDL_net` is used for the networking mode
+`SDL_mixer` for sound and music

 ## Prerequisites:
    - 100% OpenGL compatible graphic card drivers for your operating system.